kms15/cubedistance/README.md

 ## Examples

-The following will run the program with its default parameters (i.e. one million100 dimensions with up to the L3-norm):
+The following will run the program with its default parameters (i.e. one million samples, up to one hundred hypercube dimensions with up to the L3-norm):

     python3 cubedistance.py